FatmaSliti/React-Course-Demos/course-goal-app/README.md

 ![Screenshot 2](css-demo-app.png)

-if the user enter an empty input
+if the user try to add an empty input

 ![Screenshot 2](css-demo-app-error.png)